First Posted July 29, 2010.

 It's late.
 Almost time for dinner.
 We must go change.

 Packed into this 15 minute scene are ideas and images of change that were relevant to the aristocracy and rising middle class elite of 19th century Italy.
-These ideas and images are relevant to us today.
+These ideas and images are equally relevant to us today.

 Traditions are not the same as "the old ways."